Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Kengon Falls - Waterfall in Nikko

-Fish on a stick, super tasty!
+Fish on a stick, super delicious!

-Fish on a stick, super tasty!
+Fish on a stick, super delicious!

 The Ryūzu Waterfalls